telerik/kendo-ui-core/docs/controls/editors/multiselect/how-to/multiselect-for-grid-column-filtering.md

 ---
-title: Filter Array Columns in Grid Using MultiSelect
+title: Use MultiSelect for Column Filtering in Grid
-page_title: Filter Array Columns in Grid Using MultiSelect | Kendo UI MultiSelect
+page_title: Use MultiSelect for Column Filtering in Grid | Kendo UI MultiSelect
-description: "Learn how to enable filtering on a Kendo UI Grid column which is bound to an array field by using the Kendo UI MultiSelect widget."
+description: "Learn how to use the Kendo UI MultiSelect for column filtering in the Kendo UI Grid widget."
-slug: howto_filtergridarraycolumnsusing_multiselect
+slug: howto_usemultiselectforgridcolumnfiltering_multiselect
 ---

-# Filter Array Columns in Grid Using MultiSelect
+# Use MultiSelect for Column Filtering in Grid

-To see the example on how to enable filtering on a Kendo UI Grid column which is bound to an array field by using the Kendo UI MultiSelect widget, refer to [this how-to article]({% slug howto_filetr_array_columns_using_multiselect_grid %}).
+To see the example on how to use Kendo UI MultiSelect as a column filter for the Grid, refer to [this how-to article]({% slug howto_use_multiselect_forcolumn_filtering_grid %}).

 ## See Also